snuq/VSEQF/Readme.md

 * __Set Fadein/Set Fadeout__

    Allows easy adding and changing of fade in/out.
-The script will check the curve for any fades already applied to the sequence (either manually or by the script), and edit them if found.
+The script will check the curve for any fades already applied to the strip (either manually or by the script), and edit them if found.
-   These buttons can apply the same fade to multiple selected sequences at once.
+   These buttons can apply the same fade to multiple selected strips at once.

 * __Clear Fades__